Making a complaint

 If I make an application to the Ombudsman will my information be kept confidential?

-Initial contact with the OSCO is confidential.
+Initial contact with SCOAF is confidential.
 However, we can’t make a referral or conduct an investigation without sharing some of your information with the relevant Service.
 If we conduct an investigation, this will include sending the Service a copy of the report so that any recommendations made by the Ombudsman can be implemented.

 We never take any action or share any information without your consent, unless there is an immediate risk of self-harm or harm to others.
 We will never share your information publicly.